An official website of the United States government

-Ammar Askari is the director for Community Affairs Outreach within the Compliance and Community Affairs department at the Office of the Comptroller of the Currency (OCC).
+Ammar Askari is the director for Community Affairs Outreach within the Bank Supervision Policy Department at the Office of the Comptroller of the Currency (OCC).

 Mr. Askari joined the OCC in 2010 as a community development expert within Community Affairs.
-In that role, Mr. Askari researched and authored publications informing national banks and federal savings associations about federal programs and best practices in community development lending, investment, and service.
+In that role, Mr. Askari researched and authored publications informing OCC-supervised banks about federal programs and best practices in community development lending, investment, and service.

-Prior to banking, Mr. Askari was a faculty member of the economics department at Indiana University-Columbus.
+Previously, Mr. Askari was a faculty member of the Economics Department at Indiana University at Columbus.
 There, he taught economics and statistics and served as an academic advisor for the School of Business and College of Liberal Arts.
-Mr. Askari also founded and managed a nonprofit Center for Economic Education, which spread economic literacy among youth by training K-12 teachers on how to incorporate economics into their curriculum.
+Mr. Askari founded and managed a nonprofit Center for Economic Education that trained K-12 teachers on how to incorporate economics into their curriculum.

 Mr. Askari received his bachelor's degree in business and economics from Damascus University.
-He also has a master's of social and applied Economics from Wright State University and a master's and a doctorate in economics from Indiana University - Bloomington.
+He has a master's degree in social and applied economics from Wright State University and master's and doctorate degrees in economics from Indiana University at Bloomington.